thepenguinn/dwm/README.md

 # Patches

-patches directory contains all the patches applied to this build.
-Other than that there are my own modifications to some parts of the source code.
-To know more about the changes you can view the git logs.
-To be honest that git log is a mess, my modification and the modification done by the patches are all all together in single big commit.
-Because I didn't even know how to even use git back then, when I was playing with dwm.
+`./patches`directory contains all the patches applied to this build.
+Other than that there are some of my own modifications to the source code.
+To know more about the changes, view git logs.
+To be honest that git log is a mess, my modifications and the modifications done by the patches are all together in single big commit.
+Because I didn't even know how to use git back then, when I was playing with dwm.

 ## List of patches